2 women arrested for stealing Halloween costumes in Oakland Park

 The only costumes either of the women had on was a jail jumper as they faced a judge to officially hear their felony charges.

 “It’s just crazy!
-No priors, and for Halloween costumes?” the judge said.
+No priors and for Halloween costumes?
+This is a first-degree felony.
+This is crazy,” the judge said.

-“It kind of ruins the spirit of it all, you know?” a Spirit customer said.
-“It’s supposed to be a fun time, a happy time.
+“It kind of ruins the spirit of it all, you know?”
+Trina, a shopper, said.
+“It’s supposed to be a fun time and a happy time.
 You don’t want to have it ruined by something like that.”

 The judge set the bonds at less than $10,000 for both of the young women — $5,000 for Parris and $7,500 for Hamilton — and ordered them to stay away from the store and the clerk.